 Meals Included: Breakfast and Lunch

-Eco-Friendly Catamaran: Today you sail to the Reef aboard an eco-friendly catamaran, recipient of the Advanced Ecotourism Climate Action Innovator Award and the most eco-friendly reef boat in Cairns.
-No worries if you are new to snorkelling – staff will ensure you are safe and relaxed, and you can join in a guided snorkel tour with one of them.
+Sail with a catamaran boat to the Great Barrier Reef: Today you sail to the Reef aboard an eco-friendly catamaran, recipient of the Advanced Ecotourism Climate Action Innovator Award and the most eco-friendly reef boat in Cairns.
+Snorkelling can be done right off the back of the boat.

-Snorkelling: Snorkelling can be done right off the back of the boat.
-For snorkelers, giant clams, angel, butterfly and parrot fish, turtles, sea stars and corals of a thousand hues are all within reach.
+Snorkelling: Giant clams, butterfly and parrot fish, turtles, sea stars and corals of a thousand hues are all within reach.
 Among the 1,800 species of fish and 450 species of coral, you can expect to see Wally the giant wrasse, fan corals, sea cucumbers and just about the entire cast of “Finding Nemo”.
-You also may see beauties such as luminescent parrot fish, the chocolate dipped damsel, the Picasso triggerfish and several species of turtles.
+You also may see beauties such as luminescent parrot fish, the chocolatedipped damsel, the Picasso triggerfish and several species of turtles.

-Accommodation: Cairns Hotel
+Accommodation: Cairns 3-star hotel

 Meals Included: Breakfast, Lunch and Dinner